fjelltopp/adx_develop/README.md

 # adx_develop

-Repository storing the development environment for the AIDS data exchange.
+Repository storing the development environment for _The AIDS Data Repository_.

 ## Linked Repositories